New regulations for entry into the US.

-The duration of permission can take until 72 hours, accordingly this should be done quickly.
+Important Facts.
+The duration of permission can take until 72 hours; accordingly, this should be done quickly.

-The registration can be accomplish via the following Website of the Department for Homeland Security: https://esta.cbp.dhs.gov
+The registration can be accomplished via the following Website of the Department for Homeland Security: https://esta.cbp.dhs.gov

 Commercial international flights to Costa Rica currently land either at the Juan Santamaría International Airport, located ten miles from downtown San José, or at the Daniel Oduber International airport in Liberia, Guanacaste.
 Costa Rica is serviced by numerous major carriers, with service originating from various points in Europe, the United States, Canada, the Caribbean and South America.
 Airlines with direct flights to Costa Rica include Continental, American, Delta, United, Iberia, KLM, Martinair, British Airways, Grupo Taca, Copa, Cubana, Avianca, and Mexicana.

 Entry Requirements | Important Facts

 Citizens holding valid passports from the following countries are permitted to stay in Costa Rica for 90 days without a visa:

 Argentina, Austria, Belgium, Brazil, Canada, Denmark, Finland, France and Germany dependencies, Greece, Holland and dependencies, Hungary, Israel, Italy, Japan, Liechtenstein, Luxembourg, Norway, Panama, Paraguay, Poland, Portugal, Puerto Rico, Romania, South Korea, Spain, Sweden, Switzerland, Trinidad & Tobago, United Kingdom, United States of America, Czech Republic and Uruguay.